GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_understanding_print_layout.md

 Adding a legend to the print layout
 ```

-In the __Item Properties__ panel, if you keep the __`Auto update`__ option checked, new layers added to your project will automatically be added to the legend but you cannot control them individually (rename if necessary, reorder ot remove items).
+In the __Item Properties__ panel, if you keep the __`Auto update`__ option checked, new layers added to your project will automatically be added to the legend but you cannot control them individually (rename if necessary, reorder or remove items).
 Once the option is unchecked, you can update the name of the layers, group them, remove or reorganise them, etc.

-If you have to many items on your legend, and they don't fit on your map horizontally, you can also split the legend into several columns by navigating through the Item Properties panel, expand the `Columns`-section, and increase the `Count`.
+If you have too many items on your legend, and they don't fit on your map horizontally, you can also split the legend into several columns by navigating through the Item Properties panel, expand the `Columns`-section, and increase the `Count`.

 ::::{tab-set}
 :::{tab-item} Adding a legend